Easy Snow Peas Recipe

 • A splash of water: Optional to help steam the pods.

-Trim the stem end of the snow pea with a sharp knife.
+Then, trim the stem end of the snow pea with a sharp knife.
 Then trim the opposite end and, using the knife or your fingers, gently pull the string that is attached to the pod down its length.

-If you try this gluten-free snow peas recipe, let me know how it goes in the comments below.
+If you try this easy snow peas recipe, let me know how it goes in the comments below.
 I’d appreciate a recipe card rating and would love to see your recipe recreations – tag me on Instagram @Alphafoodie!

-Quick and Easy Snow Peas Recipe
+Easy Snow Peas Recipe

 5 from 13 votes